Skip to main content

 Google expands AI partnership with Tel Aviv University, infrastructure for Gemma

-Google is widening its AI research tie‑up with Tel Aviv University, rolling out a dedicated computing environment that targets the most demanding experiments.
-The move follows the original partnership announced under the banner “Deepening our AI research partnership with Tel Aviv University.”
-While the technical specs remain undisclosed, the effort is framed as a bridge between academic labs and Google’s newest open‑source model, Gemma.
-Here’s the thing: access to such infrastructure has historically been a bottleneck for university teams aiming to push the limits of large‑scale machine learning.
+Google is expanding its AI research tie-up with Tel Aviv University by rolling out a dedicated computing environment aimed at the most demanding experiments.
+The new setup follows the partnership first announced under the banner “Deepening our AI research partnership with Tel Aviv University.”
+We don’t have the exact technical specs, but the plan is to connect the university’s labs directly to Google’s latest open-source model, Gemma.
+Historically, getting access to that kind of hardware has been a real bottleneck for academic teams that want to push large-scale machine learning.

 We hope this infrastructure will help ensure that researchers can tackle the most ambitious, resource-intensive projects and explore the capabilities of Google's latest open models, such as Gemma, directly within their research.
 Empowering the next generation of AI researchers We are actively supporting the TAU research community through the integration of specialized AI and Data Science courses across traditionally non-computational fields--from Law and Humanities to Life Sciences--equipping students with advanced tools to tackle complex research questions in ways previously impossible.
 This effort supports the expansion of critical early education initiatives, like the BITS of AI program, designed to cultivate the next generation of AI researchers.